theuserge/TheUserge.github.io/faq.md

 ## 14. How to Setup Deezloader?

 To download Songs and Playlist from Deezer.
-You need to configure its var.
+You need to configure these var.

-Detailed Guide canm be here: [Deezloader Setup Guide](https://t.me/UnofficialPluginsHelp/4)
+Detailed Guide can be found here: [Deezloader Setup Guide](https://t.me/UnofficialPluginsHelp/4)

 ## 15. What is SpamWatch?

-It's a federation in rose bot, which happens to use and develop a userbot named kantek to ban possible spam bots using their logs.
+It's a Federation in Rose Bot, Which happens to use and develop a userbot named kantek to ban possible spam bots using their logs.
 SpamWatch API have 3 levels, Normal users can only fetch ban info whereas those with higher level can add bans in SpamWatch 🤔.

 ## 16. How to Set your OWN Custom Media for .alive?